aws-samples/aws-modernization-with-cloudbees/README.md

-# aws-modernization-with-cloudbees
+# AWSWorkshop.io base workshop

-This is aws-modernization-with-cloudbees
+This is a base workshop.
+Clone and start from this repo to create your workshop.